Installation

 placementkey

-The unique placement key of your ad unit.
+The unique key of your placement.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 placementkey: "dd9e2c6e8a1ec4bc5d1561564fcf946d"